liusylab/Disco_model_external_validation/README.md

 # **DISCO model external validation tool**
-This is a simple script for external validation of the DISCO stroke AI model (developed by liulab).
-The following R packages are required: xgboost, Matrix, caret, readxl, pROC.
+This repository contains an R script for the external validation of the DISCO machine learning model, which is designed to predict post-stroke outcomes, including recurrence, disability, and mortality.
+The following R packages are required to run the script: xgboost, Matrix, caret, readxl, and pROC.